Tristan296/Universal-MacAssistant/README.md

 * **Internet Statistics**: Check internet speed and ping
 * **Internet History**: Check previous internet results
 * **Weather**: Get several weather metrics in chosen city

+## How it works:

+- LangchainGPT converts your audio input to text using OpenAI's Whisper.
+Then, it uses a LangChain Agent to choose a set of actions, including generating AppleScript (for desktop automation) and JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.
+It then uses Google Text-To-Speech (GTTS) to convert text to audio.

 ## Usage